ambitioninc/django-narrative/README.md

     datum.save()

-## Working with assertions ##

-Once your've installed narrative, take the following steps to use Assertions in your application:
-1) Create an Assertion subclass
-2) Create an AssertionMeta entry for your Assertion
-3) Run `check_assertions` periodically to check all defined and enabled Assertions

-### Quick example ###

-Suppose you have an external application component that regularly sends an application heartbeat to your system.
-You would like to know when the heartbeat goes away and what went wrong.

-You might create an assertion that looks something like this:

-    from narrative.assertions import Assertion
-    from narrative.models import ResolutionStep, Solution

-    class AgentRunningAssertion(Assertion):
-        def check(self):
-            return your_logic_to_check_for_missing_heartbeat()

-        def diagnostic_case_agent_quiet(self, current_issue, *args, **kwargs):
-            return ResolutionStep.objects.create(
-                issue=current_issue, solution=Solution.objects.create(plan=plan))

-Once your code is ready, create an `AssertionMeta` in your database to track this Assertion:

-    AssertionMeta.objects.create(
-        display_name='Tracking external Agent',
-        class_load_path='PYTHON.PATH.TO.AgentRunningAssertion',
-        'enabled': True,
-        'check_interval_seconds': 3600)         # Check this assertion every hour

 ## Working with events ##

 Once your've installed narrative, take the following steps to use Events in your application: